MuhammadSaif700/Weather-logger/README.md

 ## 🌟 Overview

 Weather Onchain Logger is an innovative web application that combines real-time weather data with AI-powered insights.
-Users can fetch live weather information for any city worldwide and interact with an intelligent weather assistant.
+Users can fetch live weather information for any city worldwide and interact with an intelligent weather assistant that provides predictions, clothing recommendations, and activity suggestions based on current conditions.

 The application features dynamic weather-responsive backgrounds, comprehensive AI assistance for weather-related queries, and beautiful data visualizations to help users understand weather patterns.